 Paul has been in remission for 2 years now.
 He works as an Assistant Manager for the White Horse, Wokingham, and is determined to work his way back up to being Pub Manager again one day.

-Find out what Directors of Pub Companies say about the Support and Care service or download their leaflets to ensure your staff knows about free help that is available from our occupational Charity: essential information.
+Find out what Directors of Pub Companies say about the Licensed Trade Charity or download their leaflets to ensure your staff knows about free help that is available from our occupational Charity: essential information.